Best Nikon standard zooms in 2026: top zoom lenses for everyday shooting

 Narrow aperture

 To an extent, making a good lens is all about trade-offs.
 Making a full-frame lens that's as amazingly light and compact as the Nikon Z 24-50mm f/4-6.3 is bound to incur some drawbacks in other areas, namely in zoom range and maximum aperture.
-So, while it makes for an amazingly light travel lens, its 2x zoom range is more constricted than others on this list, and the maximum aperture of f/4-6.3 reduces your options in low light.
+So, while it makes for an amazingly light travel lens, its 2x zoom range is more restrictive than others in this guide, and the maximum aperture of f/4-6.3 reduces your options in low light, as well as limiting your control over depth of field.

 It's an optically solid lens, available at a good price, though whether you need what it's selling is really up to you.
 If you can see a use for a lens with these vital statistics, then the Nikkor Z 24-50mm f/4-6.3 will not let you down.
 However, many photographers may find themselves chafing against its limitations.